 Part 1: Why ad costs are rising

 Prior to 2014, it was difficult to scale a Digitally Native Vertical Brand (DNVB).
-However, as the major ad platforms (Facebook & Google) became more advanced with improved attribution and bidding capabilities, so did the opportunity for these online first brands.
+However, as the major ad platforms, like social media and search engines, became more advanced with improved attribution and bidding capabilities, so did the opportunity for these online-first brands.

-Fast forward to 2015-2016, entrepreneurs started taking notice of the opportunity and the early adopters of DNVBs were entering the space.
-These were the golden years where DNVBs had access to large consumer markets at very low advertising costs.
+Fast forward to 2015-2016.
+Entrepreneurs started taking notice of the opportunity and the early adopters of DNVBs were entering the space.
+This early stage was the “golden period” where DNVBs had access to large consumer markets at very low advertising costs.
 Advertising via social media and search engines was still in its infancy, giving more visibility to these up and coming brands.

-In 2019, ecommerce professionals and analysts are predicting continually rising ad costs as brands become over-reliant on paid acquisition and venture money flooding into the space.
+In 2019, ecommerce professionals and analysts predicted continuous rising ad costs as brands become over-reliant on paid acquisition and venture money flooding into the space.

-Consumer CPG is changing at rapid speed, and the incumbents are struggling to figure out how the response to losing market share from the DNVB startups.
+Consumer CPG changed at rapid speeds, and the incumbents were struggling to figure out how the response to losing market share from the DNVB startups.